 Tuscany is so beautiful, it has to be seen to be believed.
-The city of Florence is famous for its overwhelming art galleries and Michelangelo Renaissance sculptures in marble, but still, I was struck by the colors of vineyards, or sounds of the cypresses and of streets.
-Or the scented air with notes of leather, olive oil and amber perfume.Continue reading “Journey to Firenze, Toscana”
+The city of Florence is known for its overwhelming art galleries and Michelangelo Renaissance sculptures in marble, but still, I was struck by the colors of vineyards, sounds of the cypresses or the scented air with notes of leather and amber.Continue reading “Journey to Firenze, Toscana”

 Best things to do in Italy all involve food.
 Bologna is at the center of Emilia-Romagna region, famous for Parmigiano-Reggiano, Mortadella and Prosciutto di Palma, but also aceto balsamico di Modena and much more.
 And to think I associated in the past the city only with pasta sauce and the Bologna university system, home of Europe oldest university.Continue reading “Taste of Bologna”